Joanna Toch: Sporting career

 Toch rowed for Great Britain in the 1979 World Rowing Junior Championships, 1980 Moscow Olympic Games (she was the youngest member of the Great Britain team), the 1984 Los Angeles Olympic Games, the 1986 Commonwealth Games and six World Rowing Championships between 1981 and 1990.

+At the 1986 Edinburgh Commonwealth Games, aged 24, she shouted at Mrs Thatcher on 31 July 1986, saying 'Mrs Thatcher, I think you are guilty of double standards', and accused Mrs Thatcher of 'wrecking' the Commonwealth Games.

 She was part of the eight, that won the national title rowing for Great Britain senior squad boat, at the 1981 National Championships and was part of the eight that won the national title, rowing for an A.R.A Composite, at the 1982 National Rowing Championships.

 She won both the coxed four and lightweight coxless four national titles at the 1989 National Championships and won a silver medal at the 1989 World Rowing Championships in Bled, in the lightweight coxless four event.
 She was in the first women's crew to row at Henley Royal Regatta.

 After finishing her own competitive rowing, Toch became a Junior Rowing coach.
 Toch now rows for Ardingly Rowing Club.
 In 2015, she won a number of domestic Masters events and competed in the 2015 World Masters Rowing Championships.
 In 2016, she was in the Ardingly crew that won the Women's Eights Head of the River small clubs pennant, she won the pairs event at Master's Henley and won in the women's Masters eight at the Masters World Championships in Copenhagen.